Contact Admissions with Questions

 Applications for the 2023 Resident Artist Scholarship are now closed.
 Matriculation next school year!

 Scholarship Application Requirements

-- Headshot & Acting Resume
+- Headshot/Acting Resume

 - Diversity Statement: Please write 250 words answering this question: what does Equity, Diversity and Inclusion mean to you?

 Fully enrolled students have the opportunity to apply for a work study award of $500.
 Recipients will be chosen based on financial need and work study eligibility.
-All work study awards are applied directly to tuition costs and require approximately 50 hours of work.
+All work study awards are applied directly to tuition costs and require approximately 30 hours of work.

 In the event of a student withdrawing from or being dismissed from the program before the year’s completion, any scholarship awards will be forfeited.
 Students must remain in good standing with all school policies, attendance, and evaluations as well as fulfill all duties as an Atlantic student, per the student contract, in order to continue receiving their scholarship award.